philadams-zz/philadams.net/src/quotes.md

 > a promising question. _Paul Graham_

 -
+> As a rule you can recognize genuinely smart people by their ability to say
+> things like "I don't know," "Maybe you're right," and "I don't understand x
+> well enough." _Paul Graham_

+-
+> A society grows great when old men plant trees whose shade they know they
+> shall never sit in. _Greek proverb_

+-
 > We exist in a sea of powerful stories: they are the condition of finite
 > rationality and personal and collective life histories.
 There is no way out
 > of stories; but... there are many possible structures, not to mention
 > contents, of narration.
 Changing the stories, in both material and semiotic
 > senses, is a modest intervention worth making. _Donna Jeanne Haraway_

+-
+> Expectations, not outcomes, govern the happiness of your perceived reality.
+> _David Heinemeier Hansson_

 -
 > The opposite for courage is not cowardice, it is conformity.
 Even a dead fish